StephenStaklinski/alphamissense_asns/README.md

 ![Alt text](/results/color_asns_structure/pathogenic_colored_asns_legend.png?raw=true "ASNS protein structure with amino acids colored by the average AlphaMissense pathogenicity score")

-The average pathogenicity score by amino acid position was plotted and colors were overlayed for any amino acid positions with a known ASNSD variant, where the coloring is based on the prediction for that specifi variant.
+The average pathogenicity score by amino acid position was plotted and colors were overlayed for any amino acid positions with a known ASNSD variant, where the coloring is based on the prediction for that specific variant.
 It is important to note that other variants at this position may have other predictions, but they are not yet reported as ASNSD variants.

 ![Alt text](/results/plot_aminoacid_pathogenicity_score_with_asnsd.png?raw=true "Average AlphaMissense pathogenicity score by amino acid position and colored for the prediction at those amino acids with a reported ASNSD variant in the literature")